 Generally speaking, Teachstone recommends that you alternate between two age levels in a mixed-age setting, observing several cycles of each.
 This way, you can capture the experiences of all the children in the classroom while still producing independent scores for the two age levels.

 While the Infant and Toddler CLASS tools are similar in some respects, they also differ in many ways as well.
 They’re distinct tools that capture the specific behaviors and interactions that matter for the particular age group with which they are meant to be used.
 When observing in mixed infant/toddler settings and switching back and forth between the Infant and Toddler tools, it’s crucial to keep the tools straight in your mind.
-Using the score sheet that corresponds to the correct age level for note taking and coding and always referring to your manual throughout the observation process will help with this.
+Always use the score sheet that corresponds to the correct age level for note taking and coding.
+And refer to your manual throughout the observation process to help keep the tools straight.